szze/SpecFlowPlus-Resources/SpecFlowPlus-and-TFS-VSTS.md

 If you are using TFS/VSTS to build your projects, you may want to includes a step to [[build your living documentation|Generating Documentation]] using SpecFlow+ LivingDoc.

-## TFS/VSTS 2015 & 2017
+## TFS/VSTS 2015+

 *Note: General information on running tests with your builds in TFS can be found [[here|https://www.visualstudio.com/en-gb/docs/test/continuous-testing/getting-started/getting-started-with-continuous-testing]].*

-To configure your build process in TFS 2015 to execute tests using SpecFlow+ Runner:
+To configure your build process to execute tests using SpecFlow+ Runner:

 1. Open TFS and switch to your build definition.
 1. Click on **Add build step** to add a new step to the build definition.
 Click on **Test** in the list of categories and click on **Add** next to "Visual Studio Test".